Shad Gaspard: Disappearance and death

 On May 17, 2020, Gaspard and his son were among a group of swimmers caught in a strong rip current in the Venice Beach neighborhood of Los Angeles.
 He told lifeguards to save his son before saving him, but disappeared underwater soon after.
+His son was safely rescued.
 The Coast Guard's search team was joined by professional wrestlers JTG, John Morrison, and Chris Masters.
 On May 19, after searching 70 square nautical miles (240 km2), the Coast Guard suspended the search.
 On May 20, Gaspard's body was found washed ashore in Venice Beach and was identified by the Los Angeles County coroner's office.
 He was 39 years old.
 On December 21, his widow filed court documents against the state of California and the city of Los Angeles, alleging negligence, dangerous condition of public property, and insufficient signs warning of the dangers of swimming in the area.

 Legacy and tributes

 After his death saving his son, Gaspard was awarded by Pro Wrestling Illustrated readers with the PWI Most Inspirational Wrestler of the Year.
-Dave Meltzer also announced that he would include a "Shad Gaspard Award" for outside the ring contributions for betterment of society.
+Dave Meltzer also announced that he would include a "Shad Gaspard Award" for outside the ring contributions for the betterment of society.
 In 2021, Meltzer created the Shad Gaspard/Jon Huber Memorial Award, named after Gaspard and fellow wrestler Jonathan Huber, who also died in 2020.
 In 2022, WWE also honored him with that year's Warrior Award for his actions that day.

 Other media

 Gaspard appeared in video games as a playable character in WWE SmackDown vs. Raw 2008, WWE SmackDown vs. Raw 2009, WWE SmackDown vs. Raw 2010, and WWE SmackDown vs. Raw 2011.

-In January 2012, he was advertised as appearing on BET television series The Game, as well as TV Land original situation comedy The Exes in October 2012.
+In January 2012, he was advertised as appearing on the BET television series The Game, as well as TV Land's original situation comedy The Exes in October 2012.
 He was also working on other upcoming films and often performed stunts.
 Besides wrestling and acting, Gaspard also did modeling and worked on a comic book.

 In 2013, Gaspard performed in the stage adaptation of "Pugilist" as Jack Johnson, the first African American world heavyweight boxing champion (1908–1915), depicting the fighter's rise to the world heavyweight championship, and his tragic fall.

 In 2018, Gaspard provided the motion capture for protagonist Kratos of the video game God of War.